trex111/4x4-membrane-driver/README.md

 # Step 1

 Firstly install python 3
+open terminal and type the following commands

     sudo apt-get update

     sudo apt-get install update

     sudo apt install python3

 # Step 2
-create a file named 4x4.py in the folder on the raspberry pi write the following code on the file
+create a file named 4x4.py in the folder on the raspberry pi(you can use python editor or Thonny(has better support for gpio) for creating). write the following code on the file.

     # Import required libraries
     import RPi.GPIO as GPIO